kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Tips-and-Tricks.md

 ### How to let a Personal Single Worker redo his study?

-A Personal Single Worker is only allowed to run their study once.
-But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the 'Cancel' button).
-One way would be to just create another Personal Single Link and hand it to the worker.
+A <Hl>Personal Single Worker</Hl> is only allowed to run their study once.
+But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the <Hl>Cancel</Hl> button).
+One way would be to just create another <Hl>Personal Single Link</Hl> and hand it to the worker.
 But there is another way without creating a second Link: you can simply delete the worker's result from one of the result pages.
 This will allow this Personal Single worker to redo this study.

 ### Simulate slow network